GameStop: All You Need To Know About Wallstreetbets On Reddit Vs Traders

-What does a fledgling game retailer, wall street head honchos and a group of Redditors ‘who want to stick to the man’ so to speak have in common?
-Well, if you have been keeping up with the news, you may have heard about GameStop and how its stock price is suddenly soaring - thanks to a dedicated group of Redditor’s but how did this all start?
+What does a fledgling game retailer, wall street head honchos and a group of Redditors ‘who want to stick it to the man’ so to speak have in common?
+Well, if you have been keeping up with the news, you may have heard about GameStop and how its stock price rose - thanks to a dedicated group of Redditor’s.
+But how did this all start?

 What is GameStop?